khaledeltaweel1/Automation-Testing-Execute-Test-cases-in-Robotframework-using-batch-file/README.md

 # Exection
 To execute test cases in `login.robot` file follow the below steps :

-1- Create a batch file and name it `login.bat'
+1- Create a batch file and name it `login.bat`

 2- Open `login.bat` in your text editor